 Things came right in the end for us.
 Things did get resolved.
-We learnt a lot.
-We carried on living in the house we love.
+We learned a lot.
+We carried on living in the house we love, and still do.

 One of the conversations I do remember having with the developers revolved around a terracotta sunshine that sits above our garage door.
 An odd insignificant thing but the conversation has niggled me.
 And I can’t remember how it even came about as we paid one of our many visits to the property as the building works were completed and our sale continued.